 There’s no denying the myriad of problems that comes with traditional AP workflows.
 How do successful businesses solve these issues?
-Enter: automated accounts payable with Bill.com.
+Enter: accounts payable automation with Bill.com.
 Our AP automation process helps businesses spend 50% less time on business bill pay in just four easy steps.

 1. Create a bill

 With accounting automation software like Bill.com, you’re able to streamline your entire workflow from end to end.
 Bills can be emailed to your digital inbox using your Bill.com email, dragged and dropped for your desktop, or faxed.
 Once a bill is uploaded to your inbox, it’s easy to enter and store, making it easy for you to search and find bills that are due.

 When it’s time to pay a bill, your approver will receive an automatic notification to review it.
 If your approver has comments or feedback, it’s captured directly on the bill so your vendor will know immediately.
 With easy communication to vendors, approvers, and staff, any questions or changes regarding the bill can be answered quickly without delaying payment.